Next Article in Journal

 1. Black Children and Anti-Blackness

 The United States of America has a long, complicated, and disturbing multi-layered history of depicting Black children in problematic ways and treating them poorly.
 This treatment of Black children mirrors the treatment of Black adults rooted in the global illusion of white supremacy and often manifested in anti-Black violence, both real and fictional.
 Such anti-Blackness comes in many forms, one of which is digital memes that, while believed to be harmless online internet jokes, insert Black children into adult situations for the sake of adult racialized mockery and humor.
 Such online manifestations constitute another form of seemingly inconsequential discriminatory racial microaggressions.
-Amanda Williams offers social and political context for racial online activity:
+Amanda Williams offers social and political context for this kind of racial online activity:

 Despite original projections that the Internet would provide a safe space for individuals belonging to marginalized groups, racial prejudice and discrimination persists online….
 Internet memes are a popular and pervasive phenomenon that may contribute to the climate of racial discrimination that can exist in online communities.
 Internet memes are individual bits of cultural information… that are widely shared electronically.
 Although Internet memes are often intended to be social commentaries, they can be racist in nature.
+(Williams 2016)

 While our essay is not a history of internet racism, we recognize unmistakable connections with early US children’s books.
 Our contention is that a certain genre of Black visualization in memes engages Black children in adult politics, reinforcing the same problematic messages that plagued early children’s books written primarily by non-Black authors invested in creating and sustaining the illusion of white superiority.
-This online adultification of Black children in memes extends the tenants of systemic racism that deny Black children—and by extension Black people and entire Black communities—justice and humanity.
+This online adultification of Black children in memes extends the tenants of systemic racism that deny Black children—and by extension, Black people and entire Black communities—justice and humanity.

 More broadly speaking, digital blackface is the trend wherein adults across racial lines employ memes and gifs of Black people to express or emote online, typically for humor or comic relief to a viewing audience.
 We contend that digital blackface is rooted in the tradition of US minstrelsy wherein both Black and white actors darkened their faces to act out dehumanizing stereotypes and caricatures of Black people.
 Such stereotypes and caricatures served to uphold the illusion of the superiority of whiteness as a social construct.
 Such patterns of misrepresentation showed up in everyday ways, from commercial products to children’s songs and ditties and books created for young white reading audiences.
-Narrator Esther Rolle, in Marlon Riggs’s documentary Ethnic Notions (Riggs 1987), offers this catalog of anti-Black images that endure today and impact racial attitudes today:
+Narrator Esther Rolle, in Marlon Riggs’s documentary Ethnic Notions (Riggs 1987), offers this catalog of anti-Black images that endure and impact racial attitudes today:

 The mammy, the pickaninny, the coon, the Sambo, the Uncle.
 Well into the middle of the twentieth century, these were some of the most popular depictions of Black America….
 These were the images that decorated our homes, that served and amused and made us laugh.
 Taken for granted, they worked their way into the mainstream of American life.
 Of ethnic caricatures in America, these have been the most enduring.
 Today, there’s little doubt that they shaped the most gut-level feelings about race.

 That Black children were not exempt from these misrepresentations is evidenced in the myriad books intended for mostly white children, ensuring that the adult politics of white supremacy were socialized and perpetuated.
 Indeed, these images are the basis of digital blackface as defined by John Blake: “If a White person shares an image online that perpetuates stereotypes of Black people as loud, dumb, hyperviolent or hypersexual, they’ve entered digital blackface territory” (Blake 2023).
 The anonymity of memes and gifs makes it hard to locate their origins, even as digital blackface perpetuates and sustains harmful racial stereotypes with each keyboard click, heart, thumbs up, and share action.
-Such online creator anonymity means that there is little to no social accountability for digital blackface, what Ruha Benjamin calls the “New Jim Cod”.
+Such online creator anonymity means that there is little to no social accountability for digital blackface, what Ruha Benjamin calls the “New Jim Code,”

 As a “New Jim Code,” children and adults fall prey to creators’ seemingly unending ways to keep Black people in their places of social subservience.

 This essay considers the visual and narrative parallels between children’s books written by racial outsiders for the sole purpose of advancing white supremacy and the digital manifestations of this blackface in a sampling of digital memes.
 Our effort is not to be exhaustive but rather to show how digitization is but one of the newest ways to practice racism and to observe and analyze US racism.
 Our cultural studies approach is informed by both studies in narrative and culture.
 More specifically, we see these representative early 1800s and 1900s white-authored children’s books in social and political conversation with present-day memes that continue the racial misrepresentation and dehumanization common to the Black adult world: Sara Cone Bryant’s Epaminondas and His Auntie (1937) and the meme “Did I Do That?”; Lynda Graham’s Pinky Marie: The Story of Her Adventure with the Seven Blackbirds (1939) and the meme “Crying Black Girl”; and Nora Case’s Ten Little N***er Boys and Ten Little N***er Girls (1962) with “African Kids Dancing.”
 While books are static in what and how they are published, meme images can take on different messages depending on the creators.
-What is consistent, however, no matter the caption is the static visual that speaks to our digital blackface premise.
+What is consistent, however, no matter the caption, is the static visual that speaks to our digital blackface premise.
 Our work here aligns with Kim Gallon whose thoughts about the recovery work of digital Black humanities rest at the intersection of early racist children’s books and anti-Black digital memes:

 Recovery rests at the heart of Black studies, as a scholarly tradition that seeks to restore the humanity of black people lost and stolen through systemic global racialization.
 It follows, then, that the project of recovering lost historical and literary texts should be foundational to the black digital humanities.
 It is a deeply political enterprise that seeks not simply to transform literary canons and historiography by incorporating black voices and centering an African American and African diasporic experience, though it certainly does that; black digital humanities troubles the very core of what we have come to know as the humanities by recovering alternate constructions of humanity that have been historically excluded from that concept.
+(Gallon 2016, p.
+44)

 The specific memes we have selected highlight how Black pain, specifically Black children’s pain, is often memeified for adult humor.
 These memes were chosen because they connect with the most prevalent blackface minstrelsy images and narratives in selected popular children’s books.
 These memes individually and collectively underscore a reoccurring pattern within the internet space regarding the treatment and adultification of Black children.
 This same kind of dehumanization across memes is not common in children’s books that feature white children.
 This adultifying and disparaging humor connecting past and present stereotypical representations drives our choices of memes.
 Calling out the prevalence of adultification through various forms of anti-Black violence at its center is a rescue and recovery effort to restore humanity to all Black people, adults and children alike.